 When you used to go on vacation, it was easy to put a hold on your mail delivery.
 You just told your friendly U.S. Postal Service mail carrier that you’d be away and could they hold the mail until you return next Monday.
 Problem solved.
-Personally, we just left a cardboard box under our mailbox inside our screened in porch. since our mail carrier walked his route, door to door.
+Personally, we just left a cardboard box under our mailbox inside our screened-in porch, since our mail carrier walked his route, door to door.
 Things aren’t that simple anymore.
-We hardly see our mail carrier anymore because the mailbox is located five houses away from us and is for the twenty houses on our street.
+We hardly see our mail carrier because the mailbox is located five houses away from us and is for the twenty houses on our street.

 In addition, not only do you need to alert the Post Office but what about those packages you’re expecting from UPS or FedEx, or your Amazon deliveries?

 Here’s a guide to walk you through how to hold or redirect deliveries for when you’re out of town.

 First off, I want to mention that it’s really easy to make a free account with all of the delivery services (USPS, UPS and FedEx).
 Doing so will make the management of your deliveries much easier.

 The U.S. Postal Service (USPS or just the Post Office) makes it easy to put a hold on your mail deliveries while you’re away.
 I do this for any trip where we’re going to be away for more than a long weekend.